The page has been translated by Gen AI.

 "operators": {

-"regex": "^(?P<timestamp>\\S+)\\s+(?P<hostname>\\S+)\\s+(?P<process>[^:]+):\\s+(?P<message>.*)$", # Express log file format as regular expression
+"regex": "^(?P<timestamp>\\S+)\\s+(?P<hostname>\\S+)\\s+(?P<process>[^:]+):\\s+(?P<message>.*)$", # Represent log file format with a regular expression

-"layout_type": "gotime",
+"layout_type": "gotime"

 "layout": "2006-01-02T15:04:05.000000Z07:00"